20 Botany Terms Every Gardener Should Know

 2. Perennial

 Unlike annuals, perennials continue to grow year after year.
-While they may become dormant during winter months (and even appear dead), they’re fully capable of coming back each spring when the weather warms up.
+While they may become dormant during winter months (and even appear dead), they can return each spring when the weather warms up.
 Because they can live for many years, some perennials don’t produce any flowers until their second year of growth.
-Keep in mind that many common garden flowers can be purchased as either perennials or annuals (like cornflowers and coreopsis), so it’s always a good idea to ensure you’re buying the one you want.
+Remember that many common garden flowers can be purchased as either perennials or annuals (like cornflowers and coreopsis), so it’s always a good idea to ensure you’re buying the one you want.

 3. Biennial

-Somewhere between annuals and perennials are biennials, which complete a full life-cycle (seed to flower to seed again) in two years.
+Somewhere between annuals and perennials are biennials, which complete a full life cycle (seed to flower to seed again) in two years.
 In the first year of growth, biennials will typically only consist of a small rosette of leaves at the base of the soil, which can make proper plant identification a real challenge!
-Most biennials will flower and scatter seeds in their second year before dying back completely.
-Examples of biennials include Foxglove and Black-eyed Susans
+Most biennials will flower and scatter seeds in their second year before dying completely.
+Examples of biennials include Foxglove and Black-eyed Susans.

 4. Herbaceous

-This term is most often used in conjunction with perennials, as in “hey look at the herbaceous perennial over there!”
-In all seriousness, herbaceous perennials are those which die back to the ground each season.
-These plants lack the woody bits above-ground bits we see throughout the winter season in plants like lavender.
-Examples of herbaceous perennials include Hostas and Chrysanthemums
+This term is most often used with perennials, as in, “hey look at the herbaceous perennial over there!”
+In all seriousness, herbaceous perennials die back to the ground each season.
+These plants lack the woody bits and above-ground bits we see throughout the winter season in plants like lavender.
+Examples of herbaceous perennials include Hostas and Chrysanthemums.

 5. Evergreen

-You’ve no doubt heard the term evergreen, but do you actually know exactly what it means in the plant world?
-Evergreens are the trees that don’t shed leaves seasonally and instead stay green throughout all seasons of the year.
-This doesn’t mean they never shed old leaves, but rather that they do so at a slower pace and in a less obvious way by always retaining some greenery.
+You’ve undoubtedly heard the term evergreen, but do you know exactly what it means in the plant world?
+Evergreens are trees that don’t shed leaves seasonally but stay green throughout all seasons of the year.
+This doesn’t mean they never shed old leaves, but rather that they do so slowly and in a less obvious way by always retaining some greenery.
 Examples of evergreens include pines, spruce, and redwoods.

 6. Deciduous

 Deciduous trees are the direct opposite of evergreens.
-These typically broad-leafed trees will seasonally drop all the old growth every fall or winter and appear bare for several months before sprouting new buds and repeating the cycle all over again.
+These typically broad-leafed trees will seasonally drop all the old growth every fall or winter and appear bare for several months before sprouting new buds and repeating the cycle.
 Examples of deciduous trees include maples, elms, and birch trees.

 7. Pollination